 - Sporting injuries

-In fact, a whiplash injury can happen as a consequence of any accident that causes your head to jerk forward or backward.
+In fact, a whiplash injury can happen as a consequence of any accident that causes your head to jerk suddenly into an awkward position.

 - Headaches at the base of the skull, which radiate towards the forehead